oxinabox/DataDepsGenerators.jl/paper/paper.md

 # Summary

-DataDepsGenerators.jl is an tool written to help users of the Julia programming language ([@Julia]), to observe best practices when making use of published datasets.
+DataDepsGenerators.jl is a tool written to help users of the Julia programming language ([@Julia]), to observe best practices when making use of published datasets.
-Using the metadata present in published datasets, in generates the code for the data dependency registration blocks required by DataDeps.jl ([@2018arXiv180801091W]).
+Using the metadata present in published datasets, it generates the code for the data dependency registration blocks required by DataDeps.jl ([@2018arXiv180801091W]).
 These registration blocks are effectively executable metadata, which can be resolved by DataDeps.jl to download the dataset.
 They include a message that is displayed to the user whenever the data set is automatically downloaded.